INDA23PlusPlus/chess-network-protocol/README.md

 # How it works
 Serde is used to define a JSON schema.
 We use port 8384 as the default port for historical reasons.
 The server is authorative.
-The client always asks the server to perform a move on its behalf.
-The server will then always respond with the resulting state.
+When a tcp connection is established, the server sends the ServerToClient struct to the client.
+The client then responds with the ClientToServer struct(This means client will always be white should add a handshake variant to ClientToServer so the interaction starts with the client sending to server).
+The client then waits for the server to send the ServerToClient struct indicating the next move.
+And then it repeats.
+If the server at any point thinks that a move is invalid, it will send an identical massage back to the client until the client makes a legal move